COALAIP/specs/data-structure/README.md

 extension under schema.org.
 Self defined properties and classes are built preferring existing vocabularies, such as [OWL](https://www.w3.org/OWL/) and [DC](http://dublincore.org/).

+### UX Considerations

+There are a number of properties in the schemata that are either meant to be or can be abstracted away from an end user by the implementation.
+These are usually convenience properties that help implementations query for or understand entities; an implementation is free to decide its interface for a user but must make sure to conform to the defined models when communicating with others or persisting entities.

 ### IPLD Considerations

 Although JSON-LD and IPLD are similar, there are a number of specific differences that prevent the